The quantum tropical vertex: Scattering

 The time one flow of this vector field defines an automorphism

 of $T_S$, whose restriction to the fiber over the closed point $s_0 \in S$ is the identity.
-Remark that $\Phi_H$ is well-defined because of the assumptions that $H=0 \mod \fm_R$ and $R$ is a complete local algebra, i.e.\ $\exp$ makes sense formally.
+Note that $\Phi_H$ is well-defined because of the assumptions that $H=0 \mod \fm_R$ and $R$ is a complete local algebra, ie $\exp$ makes sense formally.

 Let $\V_R$ be the subset of automorphisms of $T_S$ which are of the form $\Phi_H$ for $H$ as above.
 By the Baker-Campbell-Hausdorff formula, $\V_R$ is a subgroup of the group of automorphisms of $T_S$.
 In \cite{MR2667135}, $\V_R$ is called the tropical vertex group.